 Brief Geography of England

 Geopolitically, England covers about two-thirds of the British Isles and other offshore islands such as Isle of Scilly and Isle of Wight.
 It borders Scotland to the south and Wales to the east.
 England is the closest part of Britain to the European continent and is separated from France by a 21-mile sea gap.
 However, the Channel Tunnel connects the two countries.
 The country is also bordered by the North Sea, Irish Sea, and the Atlantic Ocean.
-London, the capital of England and the largest city in the UK, is located on River Theme in the southeastern part of the country.
+London, the capital of the administrative division of England and the UK, is located on River Thames in the southeastern part of the country.
 England’s landscape is mainly characterized by plains and low hills, with uplands and mountainous terrain in the northern and western parts of the country

-Although England is a separate country, it is administered as part of the United Kingdom.
-As such, its political system is both parliamentary and constitutional monarchy.
-Interestingly, England has not had a government since 1707 when it joined Scotland to form the Kingdom of Great Britain.
-The country is governed by the Parliament of the UK although some of the countries have devolved government.
-Since the UK is a member of the EU, regional elections are often held in England to elect a Member of the European Parliament.
+Although England is called a country because that's what the administrative division of the United Kingdom are called.
+Interestingly, England has not had a separate government since 1707 when it joined Scotland to form the Kingdom of Great Britain.
+England like Scotland, Wales and Northern Ireland have a degree of autonomous devolved power, but such power is delegated by the Parliament of the United Kingdom, which may enact laws unilaterally altering or abolishing devolution.
 England is divided into four levels of sub-division controlled by different types of administrative entities known as local government.
 There are nine regions and 48 ceremonial counties.
-The country also has 83 metropolitan and non-metropolitan counties which may consist of one or more districts.
+England also has 83 metropolitan and non-metropolitan counties which may consist of one or more districts.